Keep up with essential planning news and commentary, delivered to your inbox every Monday and Thursday.

 - Network development with regional and statewide contacts in the sustainability field

-- Valuable experience in the sustainability field and the local government sector
+- Experience in the resilience field (e.g. sustainability, water, etc.) and the local government sector

 - Connection to a network of hundreds of CivicSpark alumni and hundreds of thousands of AmeriCorps Alums

 Applicants must be a citizen, national, or lawful permanent resident alien of the U.S., and must complete Department of Justice (DOJ), FBI, State, and NSOPR background checks prior to service.
 Applicants must also have: